- 2-Minute Article

 2. Estimate a cost and timeframe to achieve each goal

-A financial professional can help you develop cost estimates for each goal—for example, establishing a retirement savings target based on projected future expenses and potential investment growth.
+A financial professional can help develop cost estimates for each goal — for example, establishing a retirement savings target based on projected future expenses and potential investment growth.
 Some goals may be hard to estimate, but even a ballpark figure helps.
 Using these totals, calculate how much to save each month to achieve the goal within your expected timeframe.

 3. Calculate how much you have available to save